 1. Where is the proof that arming citizens would effectually reduce crime?
 It’s hard enough for trained professionals, do you really think a citizen with a pistol could do anything?
 I’ve read reports that teachers at that school owned weapons.
 At best, it’s a psychological comfort.

 2. Every. single. day. there are reports of people taking their personal weapons—those “for defense only” weapons—and going batsh*t crazy with them.
 We are not perfect, rational beings.

 Let start off by saying,I DO NOT own a gun .And i don’t want one.There are many tradgic stories about gun violence that don’t make the news.but the ones that do.you have to look at the whole story.Most or these horror stories happen because of GUN OWNER NEGLIGENCE !!!
 In the situation with Sandy Hook The weapons use was the property of his mother(which was the first to be shot).You always hear about some kid bringing his father’s gun to school.The biggest issue is assault rilfes (military style weapons).While I do believe it may not be necesary to defend your home with one for these weapons , there is a bit of irony here.The government trains our military and supplies them with those weapons to defend the country,but I can’t have one to defend my home, no matter how responsible I may be in the use of the weapon.As I said before it may be a bit extreme—it is the principle of the matter.
 Not to mention a constitional right !!!
-As the old sayoing goes—IF YOU OUTLAW GUNS ONLY OUTLAWS WILL HAVE GUNS !!!!posted 10 months ago
+As the old sayoing goes—IF YOU OUTLAW GUNS ONLY OUTLAWS WILL HAVE GUNS !!!!posted almost 3 years ago